 Belize’s warm, humid climate is perfect for termites.
 Unfortunately, they’re not just visitors—they can cause real structural damage if left unchecked.
 Regular inspections and treatment are essential for anyone living in wooden houses in the jungle.

 Inspect all wooden structures for the long trails they make as they go.
 Only use pressure-treated lumber when building your house.
-These guys can do a lot of damage quickly!
+Termite problems in Belize jungle homes are serious and require immediate proactive attention.

 Regularly inspect for these